xinwenfu/IoT/Programming/README.md

 ```

 ## Troubleshooting
-- Use correct USB device such as /dev/ttyUSB0
+- Use a correct USB-serial device such as /dev/ttyUSB0
 - During connecting to /dev/ttyUSB0, may need to hold the BOOT (IO0) button of the ESP32 until uploading starts
+- Press reset if no output from the serial port
 - If still errors, unplug and re-plug the kit
 - If still errors, change a USB port since different USB ports may provide different power supplies